The Kalson Family "Young Country" (Bandolero Records) (LP)

 (Produced by Red Lane, Terry Choate & Tom Knox)

 The epitome of a songwriter's demo album...
 A decently produced set of looking-for-a-hit, formulaic country songs from a time when Nashville was kind of adrift and in a lull.
-Frank Knapp was in synch with the times, but that meant he was still crafting slightly over-written, post-countrypolitan material at a time when the industry was starting to tilt towards simpler, singalong stuff, ala the Oak Ridge Boys and Alabama.
-Anyway, he was working with fellow songsmith Red Lane, who cowrote several songs on the album and co-produced the sessions -- Knapp and Lane had been kicking around together in Nashville since the early '70s, when they wrote some songs with Mickey Newbury, although Lane had more commercial success, both as a composer and performer.
-To he honest, Frank Knapp didn't have the greatest voice, and while it's always interesting to hear songwriters play their own stuff, there isn't much on here that catches fire or really wowed me.
-It's a well-crafted set that shows a journeyman musician plying his trade, and is definitely worth a spin.
+Frank Knapp was in synch with the times, but that meant he was still crafting slightly over-written, post-countrypolitan material at a time when the industry was starting to list towards simpler, singalong stuff, ala the Oak Ridge Boys and Alabama.
+Also, to be totally honest, Frank Knapp didn't have the greatest voice, and while it's always interesting to hear songwriters play their own stuff, there isn't much on here that catches fire or really wowed me.
+Still, it's a well-crafted set that shows a journeyman musician plying his trade, and is definitely worth a spin.
+Frank Knapp and Red Lane co-wrote several songs on this album, though as far as I know none of these tunes were picked up by any stars.

 Kenny Knight "Crossroads" (Calop Records, 1980)